Feedback Edge Sets in Temporal Graphs: Preliminaries and Basic Observations

 The elements in a feedback connection set are known as \emph{underlying edges} (edges of $G_\downarrow$).

-\paragraph{Simple Observations.} We can compute shortest temporal paths from any given vertex to all other vertices in $\bigO(\abs{\TE} \log(\abs{\TE}))$ time \cite{WuCKHHW16}, respectively $\bigO(\abs{\TE})$ time for strict temporal paths \cite{ZschocheFMN18}.
-Thus, by searching for each time-edge $(\{v, w\}, t)$ for a shortest temporal path from $w$ to $v$ which starts at time $t$ and avoids the edge $\{v, w\}$, we can record the following observation.
+\paragraph{Simple Observations.} For any given starting time and source vertex, we can compute shortest temporal paths to all other vertices in $\bigO(\abs{\TE} \log\abs{\TE})$ time \cite{WuCKHHW16}, respectively $\bigO(\abs{\TE})$ time for strict temporal paths \cite[Prop.~3.7]{ZschocheFMN18}.
+Thus, by searching for each time-edge $(\{v, w\}, t)$ for a shortest temporal path from $w$ to $v$ (or vice versa) which starts at time $t$ and avoids the edge $\{v, w\}$, we can record the following observation.

-\begin{observation} In $\bigO(\abs{\TE}^2 \log(\abs{\TE}))$ time, we can find a shortest temporal cycle or confirm that none exists.
-(For the strict case $\bigO(\abs{\TE}^2)$ time suffices.) \end{observation}
+\begin{observation} In $\bigO(\abs{\TE}^2 \log\abs{\TE})$ time, we can find a shortest temporal cycle or confirm that none exists.
+For the strict case $\bigO(\abs{\TE}^2)$ time suffices. \end{observation}